 When you start building your registry, you may want to set it to “private” while you work.
 I was really surprised how quickly people jumped on our registry, some making purchases before we even had a shower scheduled!
 I’m still not even sure how they found it.

 As you go, review your list of needs and wants.
-Some registries will have a feature where you can set “priorities”, which is a nice way to easily share the most important things.
+Some registries have a feature where you can set “priorities”, which is an easy way to identify the most important things.
 I tried to focus on the things we needed first and then fill in the wants.